What is mental conditioning?

 Just as physical conditioning builds strength, endurance, and resilience, mental conditioning develops the mind’s strength, endurance, and resilience.
 Mental conditioning develops the psychological skills and attributes needed for individuals to perform at their best when they need it the most.

-What is the difference between a sport psychologist and a mental conditioning coach?
+What is the difference between a sport psychologist and a mental performance coach?

 Can I benefit from working with Mark?